lee0798/OssTeamProject/README.md

 <<<<<<< HEAD
 # OssTeamProject by using git,gitbash
 # MAKE  A DISNEY WEB CALENDAR nd A TODO-LIST!
-# HUFS CSE Teamproject 13!
+# HUFS CSE TeamProject 13!
 # Using Javascript, HTML, CSS!🤩
 =======
 # Web_Project(Frontend).